SvenBrunk/oxideshop-user-documentation/releases/releases-72/oxid-eshop-720.rst

 * :productname:`OXID Security Module`: Configure password policies to enforce the security of store users' passwords.

-  For more information, see `What is a password policy? <https://docs.oxid-esales.com/modules/security/de/1.0/einfuehrung.html#was-ist-eine-passwortrichtlinie>`_.
+  For more information, see `What is a password policy? <https://docs.oxid-esales.com/modules/security/en/1.0/introduction.html#what-is-a-password-policy>`_.

-* :productname:`OXID module vouchers for shipping costs compensation`: Generate vouchers with flexible amount to compensate for shipping costs.
+* :productname:`OXID Module Shipping Cost Compensation Coupon`: Generate coupons with flexible amount to compensate for shipping costs.

-  For more information, see `OXID module vouchers for shipping costs compensation: What for/what not? <https://docs.oxid-esales.com/modules/freeshipping-coupons/de/1.0/einfuehrung.html>`_.
+  For more information, see `OXID Module Shipping Cost Compensation Coupon: What for/what not? <https://docs.oxid-esales.com/modules/freeshipping-coupons/en/1.0/introduction.html>`_.

 Visual CMS & Mediathek
 ^^^^^^^^^^^^^^^^^^^^^^